AtesDANIS/uebersicht-BinanceCryptoPrices/README.md

-You can edit list by changing symbols array on line 7.
+You can edit list by changing symbols array on line 7 of uebersicht-BinanceCryptoPrices.jsx

 ```javascript